 Based on our own experience, most buyers will tend to choose the value option, the bundle.

-Step 8.
-Scale to meet the market
+Scale multiplatform incentives to meet the market

 Let’s say you’ve got your offers down pat.
 All the hard work pays off at this stage, becauses soon as you master “spinning the cycle”, it’s time to scale up and spread those offers to a wider audience of prospects.